4zzi/VNamer/README.md

 # Installation

 1. Install Ollama on the official page
-2. Open ollama until you see a GUI, you can close it afterwards cause it runs in the background
+2. Open Ollama until you see a GUI, you can close it afterwards cause it runs in the background
 3. Open up terminal and type
 ```ollama pull qwen2.5b-coder:7b```